miguelsndc/vault/Rational Expressions.md

-A rational expression is a fractional expression which both numerator and denominator are [[Polynomials]].
+oA rational expression is a fractional expression which both numerator and denominator are [[Polynomials]].

 The [[Domain]] of a rational expression is the set of values the expression is allowed to have.